 Art & Informational Displays

 From time to time the Society is invited to create a public display of art or information for the public to enjoy.
 This has included the Oak Harbor Public Library display case, inside the library near the holds area, and regional art galleries.
 Collections of Garry oak educational materials, artifacts, photos, art, and Garry oak wood pieces are displayed depending on the space available.
 Each original art piece is designed to educate the public and stimulate conversations about why Garry oak ecosystems are important in our landscape.
 Next to the display are books available for check out and brochures explaining more about Pacific NW Oak Communities and Oak Harbor Garry Oak Society.
 We have received very positive feedback so far on our displays.
 If you would like to be notified of our upcoming displays, simply subscribe to our quarterly society newsletter.

 We are excited to share that the bench we funded has been installed in Smith Park!
 Located near the new interpretive sign, the bench has a great view of the oaks in the park and Oak Harbor bay.

 The inscription reads: “Donated by the Oak Harbor Garry Oak Society – Long Live the Garry Oaks”.

 Thank you members and donors who made this possible!

-The Garry Oak Society has presented on the importance of the Garry oak and how our organization is helping to preserve these heritage trees.
-Presentations have been giving to the City Council, Oak Harbor Garden Club, and Sunrise Rotary.
-If you are interested in having the Garry Oak Society present for your group, please contact us.
+The Garry Oak Society provides community presentations that discuss the importance of the Garry oak and how our organization is helping to preserve these heritage trees.
+Presentations have been given to the City Council, Oak Harbor Garden Club, Sunrise Rotary, Sound Waters University, numerous K-12 classrooms, and more.
+If you are interested in having the Garry Oak Society present for your group, please contact us for more information.